Ministry of Communication and Digital Affairs: Organization

-Criticism
+Controversy

 The ministry is often criticized for its censorship, as it blocks websites "to protect its citizen from hoax"[sic].
-In 2020, the Director General Ministry Semuel Abrijani Pangerapan and Johnny G. Plate introduced a law that requires foreign companies to register under the Electronic System Operator list which could give the government access to the citizen's personal info and threaten the company to block access from the country if the company did not register.
+In 2020, the Director General Ministry Semuel Abrijani Pangerapan and Johnny G. Plate introduced a law that requires foreign companies to register under the Electronic System Provider (Penyelenggara Sistem Elektronik; PSE) list which could give the government access to the citizen's personal info and threaten the company to block access from the country if the company did not register.
 The law was revised and passed in 2021.

 In July 2022, a ban was implemented for several notable websites such as PayPal, Epic Games, Steam, Origin, and Yahoo, and games such as Counter-Strike: Global Offensive and Dota 2 as they did not register under the ministry's new law.
 Access to PayPal, Steam, CSGO, Dota 2, and Yahoo would later be allowed for once more by 2 August 2022.

+Censorship of Wikipedia

+Since 25 February 2026, Minister of Communication and Digital Affairs Meutya Hafid has ordered a controversial ban to access to Wikimedia's authentication domain (auth.wikimedia.org) due to the foundation's non-compliance of registering themselves under the Electronic System Provider law.
+This prevents users from logging in or creating accounts on all Wikimedia projects, including Wikipedia.
+Rights groups have condemned the ministry decision as digital authoritarian abuse and called for the restoration of normal access.

+On 25 March 2026, Wikimedia Commons domain was also blocked in the country; it has since been unblocked, while Wikimedia's authentication portal is still blocked.

+On 16 April 2026, the Indonesian government threatened to block the entire Wikipedia and all other Wikimedia Foundation subsidiaries within 7 business days, citing the PSE law.